phsym/prettytable-rs/README.md

 					);
 table2.printstd();
 ```
-Would print the following text :
+Would print the following text:
 ```text
 +-------------------------+------------------------------+
 | Title 1                 | Title 2                      |